ijhlee0511/ijhlee0511.github.io/_pages/AtiyahMcdonald.md

 subtitle:
 ---

-I will upload solutions of exercies in commutative algebra textbook written by Atiyah and Macdonald.
+I will upload the solutions to the exercises in the commutative algebra textbook written by Atiyah and Macdonald here.